hadar-simulator/hadar/docs/source/dev-guide/contributing.rst

 * Add new features

 **Issue tracker are only for features, bug or improvment; not for support.
 If you have some question please go to TODO .
-Any support issue will be clossed.**
+Any support issue will be closed.**

-Feature / Improvment
+Feature / Improvement
 --------------------

-Little change can be directly send into a pull request.
+Little changes can be directly send into a pull request.
 Like :

 * Spelling / grammar fixes